-The Final Remedy Design includes contingencies in the event that the treatment methodology results in generating manganese, an in-situ byproduct, at concentrations above basin water quality objectives.
+The Final Remedy Design includes contingencies in the event that the treatment methodology results in generating manganese, an in-situ byproduct, at concentrations above basin water quality objectives those identified in Table 2.2-1 of Appendix L, O&M Volume 2 (e.g., 1 to 2.5 mg/L at California wells downgradient of the IRZ, or above baseline concentrations in Arizona wells).
 Available methods for the treatment of manganese and iron are described Appendix J of the Final Remedy Design and include PG&E's preferred method of adsorptive or greensand filtration (CH2M Hill 2015a).
-The method would include two banks of eight filters consisting of filter with filter media in pressure-rated housings, submersible and process pumps, piping, valves, chemical storage tanks and metering pumps for sodium hypochlorite, polymer, and sodium bisulfite, a surge tank and a decant tank.
+The manganese treatment system described in Appendix J was developed as a contingency to treat manganese from a Park Moabi well if used for freshwater supply.
+However, the same system would also be used to treat remedy-produced water, if necessary.
+The method would include two banks of eight filters consisting of filter with filter media in pressurerated housings, submersible and process pumps, piping, valves, chemical storage tanks and metering pumps for sodium hypochlorite, polymer, and sodium bisulfite, a surge tank and a decant tank.
 The equipment would be mounted on a 2,500 square foot concrete foundation with a building or partially-sided roof (sunshade).
 The flow rate to the system is estimated at 150 to 500 gpm.
-The system could be located at TW bench or MW-20 Bench (after IM No.3 is decommissioned/removed), but not at the Station, the Remedy-Produced Water Conditioning Plant, or the FWPTS.
+Since the concentration and flow rate of manganese is unknown at this time, the location of a manganese treatment system, if needed, would be further considered in a future work plan.
+However, since the Dissolved Metals Removal System for well rehabilitation water discussed in Volume 3 of the O&M Manual would potentially be a part of the Remedy-Produced Water Conditioning Plant (see Figure 3-3g), the manganese byproduct treatment would either utilize the Dissolved Metals Removal System if capacity is available or would be treated by a separate manganese treatment system preferentially co-located with the Remedy-Produced Water Conditioning Plant if space is available.
+If capacity and space are not available at the Remedy-Produced Water Conditioning Plant, the manganese treatment system could be located at the TW Bench or the MW-20 Bench (after the IM-3 system is decommissioned/removed) The system could be located at TW bench or MW-20 Bench (after IM No.3 is decommissioned/removed), but not at the Station, the Remedy Produced Water Conditioning Plant, or the FWPTS.